FritzTheDev/nelo-interview/README.md

   - [ ] Unit tests for controller business logic with Jest
   - [ ] Endpoint tests with Jest & Supertest
   - [ ] Additional Testing as it makes sense
+- [ ] Miscellaneous
+  - [ ] Ensure the "Party is all free" logic in the reservation finder is correct.

 ## Development Notes